You can find answers to many of our frequent question below

 Each test includes:

+Simply call us direct and we will provide you with the various price packages available.
 Bookings are essential.
 If you wish to book a time and date for testing we require payment in advance to confirm your appointment.
 Payment can be made by either credit card or electronic bank transfer which will confirm and guarantee your booking.
 In the event of a cancellation after your booking has been confirmed the booking fee will be forfeited and is non-refundable.
-We now have offices in Brisbane and Melbourne.

 To book a polygraph test NOW simply go to the contact page and call our number.
 Simply tell the examiner the purpose of the test and where you live.
 We will then coordinate your polygraph examination time and date.

 Yes.
 Our computerised polygraphs are portable and testing can be conducted anywhere throughout Australia or overseas.
 A quiet environment free of distractions is essential for testing so we like to conduct tests in either an office environment or hotel room.

 Australian Polygraph Services now have offices in Brisbane and Melbourne.
 Any testing conducted outside of Melbourne or Brisbane may incur an airfare which is bundled into our polygraph package special and needs to be paid in advance together with the booking fee.
 If your test is conducted in either Melbourne or Brisbane no other fees apply.

 We provide answers whilst providing the lowest prices available.
 Call us today to get answers.